Last updated May 9th, 2018.

 Prime Minister Manmohan Singh spurred India’s economic growth streak.
 He led India through a destructive economic crisis in 1992 as its financial adviser.

 Afterwards, Singh began his tenure as Prime Minister in 2004.
 He encouraged many economic and political reforms to ensure a brighter future.
-Yet Singh’s economic success was tainted with corruption scandals.
+Yet Singh’s economic success was scarred by corruption scandals.
 This made way for his successor Narendra Modi.

-His success can be seen in his former district of Gujarat which he developed into a key economic region of India.
-Modi used a similar approach across the rest of the country, ensuring that India can reach economic and political success.
+His success can be seen in his former district of Gujarat which he helped develop into a major economic region of India.
+Modi used a similar approach across the remainder of the country, ensuring that India can reach economic and political success.

 The “Make in India” Campaign